Crossroads MVP

 - On Success, the poison has no effect.

-- Roll at the start of every turn.
+- At the start of every turn in combat.

 - Poison Effect ends if: